 A clearing with a restaurant unfolds as the bus pulls into the site.
 Admission to the Buddhas is around 530 yen (roughly £3.50).
 An ascending path leads past citrus fruit and dried mushroom vendors before the walk becomes steeper and closed in by slender, leaning trees.
 The winding trail then leads on to a plateau housing the first group of Buddhas.

-For those with sturdy knees and even sturdier lungs, a steep trail leads upwards to a small clearing housing a shrine, some torii gates and weird wooden carvings tucked away in corners.
+For those with sturdy knees and even sturdier lungs, a steep trail leads upwards to a small clearing housing a shrine, some torii gates and bizarre wooden carvings tucked away in corners.
 Aside from the jaw-dropping views, another reward for the climb is a ramble through a creaking bamboo forest.
 The trees here disappear into the sky, playing with shards of light as the sun drops lower.

 Just when you think there could be no more inner peace on the agenda, the cornerstone of the site comes into view on the descent.
 An image of the Dainichi Nyorai, a figure of high veneration in Tantric Buddhism, sits behind a wooden fence, along with some smaller bodyguard-like Buddhas.
 The weighty head of the Dainichi Nyorai has met with some unfortunate mishaps in the past - namely, falling off.
 For some time, the head was placed at the foot of the body while authorities decided whether to put it back on - which, luckily for aesthetics, they did.

-More information on The mystery of Usuki's sleeping Buddhas :
+More information on The Mystery of Usuki's Sleeping Buddhas :

 - Denise Tench